All Episodes

 Ryan's going to force them out of that.

-I know I'm talking about the vice presidential pick.
+I'm talking about the vice presidential picks.

-I'm I'm I'm listening to all the analysts and all the pundits.
+One of the things I was asking myself, I'm listening to all the analysts and all the pundits.

-And uh one of the things I said, how's a vice presidential pick going to do all this?
+And one of the things I said, how's a vice presidential pick going to do all this?

 Who reacts to a vice presidential pick?

-Well, when the vice presidential pick, I don't care who it is, and this it's Ryan, when the vice presidential pick starts dismantling the president of the United States and his policies and his ideas and what they have wrought, that's something they're going to have to react to.
+Well, when the vice presidential pick, I don't care who it is, and this is Ryan, when the vice presidential pick starts dismantling the president of the United States and his policies and his ideas and what they have wrought, that's something they're going to have to react to.

 And when they do that, they don't have the substance on their side.